atakanaltok/awesome-useful-websites/README.md

 * https://www.moviesettingsdatabase.com/ - Over 30k Movies & TV Shows Organized By Where (And When) The Story Took Place
 * https://m.wcostream.com/ - Free cartoon and anime series
 * https://kisscartoon.xyz/ - Free kisscartoon.
 No bad advertise, pupup, etc.
+* https://reelgood.com/roulette/netflix - Netflix Roulette: What Should You Watch?
+* https://reelgood.com/ - Browse, search, and watch TV & Movies from over 150 services, Netflix, Hulu, HBO, Disney+, Prime Video, Free Services and more